You are here:

 Information for Parents

 For most young adults, the developmental and psychological challenges associated with the move from home to college can be both exciting and intimidating.
-There are many issues with which a freshman student must contend such as:
+There are many issues with which a first-year student must contend such as:

 - Being unknown and having to develop new relationships and friendships